 - Helping clients to provide clear, constructive feedback

 Far from revolutionary, these things should be foundational to an account person’s job.
-But the BetterIdeas data would suggest that a concerted effort in these areas would go a long way in ensuring a better process and enhanced conditions for developing more quality, impactful work.
+But the BetterIdeas data would suggest that it’s not happening nearly often enough, and a concerted effort in these areas would go a long way in ensuring a better process and enhanced conditions for developing more quality, impactful work.

 Leading High-Performing Relationships is a third and important value driver.
 In my initial research and in my book, I explored this relational value as ‘leaders of engagement and collaboration.’
 But in hindsight, that doesn’t tie directly to the work or the business.
-This new articulation places importance on leading and fostering effective relationships – building trust, alignment and momentum – both within and with clients to power great work and business outcomes.
+My new articulation places importance on leading and fostering effective relationships – building trust, alignment and momentum – both internally and with clients to power great work and favorable business outcomes.

 Taken together, these three priorities – driving driving growth, influencing creativity, leading high-performing relationships – form the backbone of what I now define as Account(able) Leadership.